 The region north of Hanoi, Vietnam’s capital, is broadly known as the Northern Highlands, bordering both China and Laos.
-It is a beautiful area that many Vietnam travel packages include, especially those that start in Hanoi.
+It is a beautiful area that many Vietnam packaged tours include, especially those that start in Hanoi.
 The city’s airport is a popular entry point with the Vietnam visa available on arrival.
 Whether tourists concentrate on Hanoi as a base taking tours out from there, or moving on to other parts of Vietnam, the Highlands are surely worth some time.

 A trip offers the chance to see and explore beautiful scenery as well as learn more about the minority ethnic groups that live there, much as their ancestors did in previous times.
 One of the regions to the north west, Mai Chau, with a capital of the same name, is a district with a population of around 50,000.
 Just 160 kilometres north of Hanoi, tourists can actually book a homestay which a Hanoi travel company will be happy to arrange.